sguox002/leetcode/review/dp.md

 ## easy

 ### 1025	Divisor Game		Easy
-each take a move N-x, 0<x<N and N%x==0 when N=2, A take 1 and B will not be able to move, A win when N=3, A take 1 and A lose.
+each take a move N-x, 0<x<N and N%x==0<br/>
+when N=2, A take 1 and B will not be able to move, A win<br/>
+when N=3, A take 1 and A lose.<br/>

-when N is odd, it only has odd factors, we give B an even number, it will eventually reaches 2, A lose when N is even, A take 1 and B always get odd number, and will eventually get to 3, A win.
+when N is odd, it only has odd factors, we give B an even number, it will eventually reaches 2, A lose<br/>

-### 256	Paint House 	Easy
-locked
+when N is even, A take 1 and B always get odd number, and will eventually get to 3, A win.<br/>

-## stock problem
+## --Stock problem--
-get the solution based on previous solution and get the recurrence relation reduce complexity by on-the -fly to update the tempMax each day we have two options: no transaction and sell it.
+get the solution based on previous solution and get the recurrence relation<br/>
+reduce complexity by on-the -fly to update the tempMax<br/>
+each day we have two options: no transaction and sell it.<br/>

 ### 121	Best Time to Buy and Sell Stock		Easy
 perform at most 1 transaction. <br/>